jataware/jdr/README.md

 ### "Double-Checking"

 The only "fancy" thing we do is ["double-checking"](./jdr/agents/tool_call_agent.py#L148) - after the agent answers a question, we have it review it's work and make sure it didn't make a stupid mistake or obviously hallucinate.
-This is a apparently a common failure mode and "double-checking" boosts performance substantially (e.g. 6 percentage point boost on FRAMES).
+This is a apparently a common failure mode - we observe that "double-checking" boosts performance substantially (e.g. 6 percentage point boost on FRAMES).

 ## Installation